Step 2 – Learning to teach

 The training is an introduction to teaching MBCT, and a platform for developing further teaching skills through your apprenticeship.

 Intensive Foundational Training in Teaching MBCT – Find out more

 The next phase of training to teach competently involves trainee teachers beginning to teach the MBCT course to people within their own field/area of expertise, having completed either Foundational training.
 Working towards competency through closely supervised teaching takes place over as long a period as necessary to enable enough space for preparation, teaching, supervision and reflection.
 The OMC does not take responsibility for organising your apprenticeship.
 However, we will welcome you back to have your competency as a teacher assessed at an appropriate stage in the future.
 Please read more on each course for further information.

 It is important that you are supervised through your teaching apprenticeship and beyond.
 This can be organised either privately or via the Mindfulness Network Community Interest Company (CIC).
 The UK Network for Mindfulness-Based Teacher Trainer Organisations Good Practice Guidelines for Trainers of Mindfulness-Based Teachers can help trainee teachers to identify which trainers might be qualified to provide them with supervision.

 Assessment of Teacher Competency

 As a trainee teacher you can complete a formal assessment of teaching competency when your supervisor agrees you are ready.
-The assessment criteria are laid out in the Mindfulness-based Interventions Teaching Assessment .
-If the assessor agrees that all the criteria have been met, you will receive a certificate of competency to teach MBCT from the Oxford Mindfulness Centre.
+The assessment criteria are laid out in the Mindfulness-based Interventions Teaching Assessment (MBI-TAC).
+The steps involved in applying for competency assessment, and an application form, are available on request from firstname.lastname@example.org.
+If you meet the pre-requisite criteria and you are assessed as competent in all six domains of the MBI-TAC, you will be awarded a Certificate of Competency to Teach MBCT from the Oxford Mindfulness Centre.